wp-plugins/mobile-client-detection-plugin/readme.txt

 Tags: plugin, mobile, phone, tablet, theme, detect, query_var, layout, switch, page speed, platform, browser Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 0.7
+Stable tag: 0.8.2

-The Mobile Client Detection Plug-in provides query_vars 'platform' & 'browser' for simply switching the layout within your theme (requires editing template files).
+The Mobile Client Detection Plugin can overload template files and theme directories and it can provide query_vars 'platform' & 'browser' - which are available in template files.

 It can also be very helpful when it’s required to load different versions of CSS/JS code.